primaryobjects/strips/strips/Readme.md

 The cost function may also be passed as the 3rd parameter (ie., solve(domain, problem, cost)).
 Note, you can also write your own solution algorithm by using the methods below.

+#### graph(domain, problem, minLayers = 0, maxLayers = 0, isSkipNegativeLiterals = false)

+Returns a planning [graph](https://github.com/primaryobjects/strips/blob/master/examples/dinner/images/birthday-dinner.jpg) for a [domain](https://github.com/primaryobjects/strips/blob/master/examples/dinner/domain.pddl) and [problem](https://github.com/primaryobjects/strips/blob/master/examples/dinner/problem.pddl).

+The planning graph is returned as an array of actions in JSON.
+In each action, 'precondition' represents parent literals. 'effect' represents child literals.
+Any action not named 'noop' (no-operation) represents an applicable action, based on the preceding literals. 'noop' is simply a placeholder action to carry each literal forward, from one layer to the next.

+Each layer consists of 3-tiers: P0 (literals), A1 (actions), P1 (literals).
+The format is: P0 = precondition, A1 = actions, P1 = effect.

+The planning graph continues adding layers until no new literals and no new actions are discovered.

+If isSkipNegativeLiterals = true, negative literals (mutex) created from an action will be ignored.
+If you want to include complementary actions in the graph (such as 'Action A on A'), set strips.fast = false.

+Here is an [example](https://github.com/primaryobjects/strips/blob/master/graph.js) of displaying a planning [graph](https://github.com/primaryobjects/strips/blob/master/examples/dinner/images/birthday-dinner.jpg) with d3.js.

 #### getChildStates(domain, state)

 Returns an array of all valid child states from a given parent state.
 Each child state is returned in the format { state: state, action: action }.
 State is the child state.
 Action is the applicable action and parameter values on the parent that produced the child state.